 The best cat food for diabetes is a low-carb diet that keeps blood sugar under control while providing all the protein, fat, and other essential nutrients your cat needs to thrive.

 With obesity and diabetes so closely linked, great foods for feline diabetes also help your cat slim down to reach a healthy weight.
-That’s why we recommend Tiki Cat wet cat food as the overall best cat food for diabetic cats.
-With less than 2% dry matter carbohydrate content, this low-starch food controls blood sugar and reduces your cat’s reliance on insulin.
+That’s why we recommend Tiki Cat After Dark wet cat food as the overall best cat food for diabetic cats.
+With less than 5% dry matter carbohydrate content, this low-starch food controls blood sugar and reduces your cat’s reliance on insulin.

 We love Tiki Cat, but it isn’t our only top pick for diabetic cats.
 Read on to see our favorite diabetes-friendly cat food recipes.